 exempt recipients in full-service counties;

-exempt recipients and mandatory work registrants in minimum-service counties; and
+exempt recipients, mandatory work registrants, and ABAWDs aged 60–64 in minimum-service counties; and

 ABAWDs employed at least 20 hours per week in a full- or minimum-service county.

-Volunteers may not be sanctioned and must receive support services that are reasonable, necessary, and directly related to E&T participation.
+Volunteers may not be penalized and must receive support services that are reasonable, necessary, and directly related to E&T participation.

 Workfare—A work-based activity that consists of placement of an ABAWD with a public or private nonprofit entity in an unpaid job assignment.
 To obtain the number of work hours per month, the ABAWD’s monthly household SNAP allotment amount is divided by the number of ABAWDs in the SNAP household (when there are multiple ABAWDs in the household), which is then divided by the federal minimum wage.

 Workfare includes a four-week job search period before placement in a workfare assignment.
 The four weeks of job search that precede a workfare assignment is part of the workfare activity and not a stand-alone job search activity.
 ABAWDs who are participating in the job search portion of workfare are tracked in WorkInTexas.com as job search participants.
 ABAWDs who are participating in a workfare assignment are tracked in WorkInTexas.com as workfare participants.

+A-102.a: SNAP E&T Work Requirements and Participation

+SNAP E&T Work Requirements

+SNAP E&T in Texas has the following two sets of work requirements:

+The E&T work requirement (30 hours/week)

+The ABAWD work requirement (20 hours/week)

+FNS gives states some flexibility in determining the E&T work requirement.
+Texas’ E&T work requirement is 30 hours.
+The ABAWD work requirement is a federal requirement.

+SNAP recipients in Texas may be subject to one, both, or no work requirement, as shown in the chart below.